aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 This new provider must have its own unique `model` class set which must use your [alternate configured connection](/docs/models#connections) using the `$connection` property.

+> In the scenario of having multiple LDAP connections, it may be helpful to namespace the LDAP models
+> you create with the desired connection.
+For example: <br/>
+> ```text
+> App\Ldap\DomainAlpha\User
+> ```
+> This will allow you to segregate scopes, rules and other classes to their relating connection.

 ### Driver

 The `driver` option must be `ldap` as this is what indicates to Laravel the proper authentication driver to use.